yurivish/yuri.is-2018/content/scribbles/the-types-of-magic.md

 Dips in the chart happen when cards types drop to zero, such as in 2003, when the all-creature set [Legions](http://mtgsalvation.gamepedia.com/Legions) was released.
 And three sets have no artifacts: [Torment](http://mtgsalvation.gamepedia.com/Torment), [Legions](http://mtgsalvation.gamepedia.com/Legions), and [Planar Chaos](http://mtgsalvation.gamepedia.com/Planar_Chaos).

-_Data notes --_ Relative and absolute views are normalized by set size and adjusted for cards with multiple colors and types.
-Here's where I got the [mana symbols](http://mtgsalvation.gamepedia.com/Category:Mana_symbols) and the [source data](http://mtgjson.com).
+_Data notes --_ All card counts are normalized by set size and adjusted for cards with multiple colors and types.
+Here's where I got the [mana symbols](http://mtgsalvation.gamepedia.com/Category:Mana_symbols) and [source data](http://mtgjson.com).